How Much Risk Is Too Much Risk When Diversifying Offshore?

 Yes, some bank gave 27-year-old me a 98% loan-to-value mortgage.
-Clearly, they didn’t see the risk that others were warning me about.
+Clearly, they didn’t perceive the risk that others were warning me about.

 My next real estate investment was in Spain.
 That was the pre-construction purchase of an apartment on the beach.

 The developer I met in Estepona had released a new beachfront project the day before I’d arrived.
-His group didn’t even have their sales office set up at the property yet.
-They were working out of their main admin office down the road.
+His group hadn’t even set up their sales office yet.
+They were working out of an admin office down the road.

 We visited the site, I looked at the plans and prices, and I was ready to invest.
 This was the best opportunity I’d seen on the entire trip… and because it was pre-construction, the initial capital outlay for the deposit wasn’t much.